Marsha’s Three Unnecessary Spine Surgeries

 I am a surgeon trying to talk you out of surgery

-I am a spine surgeon who is paid extremely well to do surgery, but I’m trying my best to talk you out of surgery.
+I am a spine surgeon who was paid extremely well to do surgery.
+I am not against performing spine surgery but I am strongly against operating on normally aging spines that have been documented to not be a source of pain.
+So, I’m trying my best to talk you out of surgery that has not only a low chance of helping you but that actually worsen your situation.
 If that isn’t even the slightest bit persuasive, you need to look very closely at your decision-making process.
 Right now, trying to break through this barrier is my biggest challenge.

 BF